 Induction is the usual way of proving a property of the elements of an inductively defined set.
 Let us prove that all members of the set Even.even are multiples of two.

 '''

-lemma even\imp\dvd: "n \in even \Longrightarrow 2 dvd n"
+lemma even_imp_dvd: "n \in even \implies 2 dvd n"

 '''

 We begin by applying induction.
 Note that even.induct has the form of an elimination rule, so we use the method erule.
 We get two subgoals: